swincas/cookies-n-code/2017_03_31/README.rst

 Basic Makefile
 --------------
-There is a basic ``Makefile`` already in the repo, you can use that for simple single directory jobs that will only run on linux.
+There is a basic `Makefile <Makefile_BASIC>`_ already in the repo, you can use that for simple single directory jobs that will only run on linux.
 This Makefile should be sufficient for all (small) personal code-bases.

 Important Makefile tricks and Compile Flags